 To ensure the Bank does not unnecessarily impede the efficient operation of CS facilities, the Bank's regulatory framework is closely aligned with international standards.
 This has been demonstrated in two recent peer reviews of Australia conducted by Committee on Payments and Market Infrastructures (CPMI) and International Organization of Securities Commissions (IOSCO).
 In 2015 CPMI-IOSCO assessed that Australia fully observes the Responsibilities for Authorities that have regulatory responsibility for CS facilities.
 These Responsibilities cover the scope of the regulatory regime, the powers and resources available to the relevant authorities, the disclosure of policies, the adoption of the Principles for Financial Market Infrastructure (PFMI), and cooperation between authorities.
-In addition, a peer review of Australia's implementation of the PFMI, which was published in December 2015, confirmed that Australia's implementation of the Principles is complete and consistent in most respects.
+In addition, a peer review of Australia's implementation of the Principles is complete and consistent in most respects.